AwesomeYuer/XF.DataGrids.App1/README.md

 # XF.DataGrids.App1

-Frozen Header row and Column
+Frozen Header row and Column (Android Only)

 reference by